samhvw8/Roo-Cline/prompt-reduction-v2.md

 3. **Enhanced Maintainability**: Common text elements are centralized
 4. **Consistent Style**: Uniform approach to documentation and formatting
 5. **Preserved Functionality**: All functional aspects remain intact
+6. **Enhanced Agent Capabilities**: Improved mode instructions provide better guidance for AI agents

 The refactored prompt engineering system will be more efficient, maintainable, and consistent while continuing to provide the same powerful functionality to the Roo-Code extension.
+The improved mode instructions will help AI agents better understand their roles and provide more structured, high-quality responses to users.